Sign up for our free newsletter.

 “I have a hard time letting go,” he smiles.
 Obviously.

 2. Just do it.
-If, like my friend, you’ve spent nearly a third of the last few years working hard to figure out how to go, maybe it’s time to take the leap and just hope you’ll grow wings.
+If, like my friend, you’ve spent the past few years working hard to figure out how to go, maybe it’s time to take the leap and just hope you’ll grow wings.
 There’s a lot of information available about how to make the announcement properly.
 And for some, quitting has actually become a compelling new mission statement.
+(Read “Signs It Might Be Time To Quit” by Joan Feldman.)

 4. You never know how much longer you have.
 Face it.
 Death is a fact of life.
 Life is a finite thing.
 When the end comes for you, is this really what you want to say you spent all your time doing?
 Perhaps the best response to the death of another is not despair, but new resolve to make the most of your own life from here on out.